Rem01Gaming/unshell/README.md

     unshell -r .
 ```

+## WARNING
+Using unshell to retrieve the original shell script from SHC, SSC, or Ri-crypt obfuscation could potentially harm your machine, these obfuscation type requires to executing the script to order to deobfuscate thus leave your machine in danger if script does something malicious.
+Avoid running unshell with root permissions unless you fully trust the script!

 ## Special Credits
 - [kawaii-ghost](https://github.com/kawaii-ghost/deshc) for decsh (shc and ssc deobfucator).
 - [RiProG-id](https://github.com/RiProG-id/Universal-Shell-Dec.git) for universal-shell-dec, the inspiration and foundation of this project.